-Europa XXI encourages a variety of multidisciplinary analytical, theoretical and methodological articles, ranging from socioeconomic geography, spatial planning, transport geography, regional studies, cohesion policy, political science & economy to sociology and cultural studies.
-The main purpose of the journal is the discussion of territorial aspects of development processes and comparative studies of various processes and policies with its implications in practice.
-It focuses on the dynamics of pan-European, the European Union or CEE countries systems, or even case studies of single regions if essential from the global perspective.
-From time to time, individual issues concentrate on particular themes (e.g. public services, border studies).
+Europa XXI encourages the submission of a variety of multidisciplinary analytical, theoretical and methodological articles, in fields ranging from socioeconomic geography, spatial planning, transport geography, regional studies, cohesion policy and political science and economy, through to sociology and cultural studies.
+Our journal’s main purpose is to discuss territorial aspects of development processes, and to set those various processes and policies against their implications in practice.
+The focus here is on the dynamics of pan-European and EU systems, as well as those in the CEECs; or even on case studies relating to single regions, where these can prove significant from a global perspective.
+From time to time, individual issues of Europa XXI also concentrate on particular themes (such as public services or border studies).

 Europa XXI has been indexed in the following databases: SCOPUS (since July 2021), ERIH PLUS (since November 2021), RCIN, Crossref, Europeana, Academia BN and BazEkon.